MicrosoftDocs/architecture-center/docs/example-scenario/datawarehouse/DataOps-for-the-Modern-Data-Warehouse.md

     1. Databricks makes the data available to the data scientist so they can train models.

-    1. Polybase moves the data from the data lake to SQL Data Warehouse and Power BI accesses the data and presents it to the business user.
+    1. Polybase moves the data from the data lake to Azure Synapse Analytics and Power BI accesses the data and presents it to the business user.

 ## Components

-These components used in the solution:
+The solution uses these components:

 * [Azure Data Factory (ADF)](https://azure.microsoft.com/services/data-factory/)